mongodb/docs/source/reference/mongoimport.rst

    Enables journaling for all :program:`mongoimport` operations.

+TODO this description seems less detailed than the other --journal descriptions; maybe should describe in more depth.

 .. option:: --db <db>, -d <db>

    Use the :option:`--db` option to specify a database for